 Bias Steamroller: If there's a movie with a plot that's been done before, and doesn't add anything "new to the table", he'll probably despise it and usually would try to avoid it.

-Taken a bit too far when he complains about the You Go Girl cliché in the episodes "The Water Bending Master" and "The Warriors Of Kyoshi", as while he "allows" that they have legit points, he's sick of them because they've been done to death.]
+One notable example being when he complained about the You Go Girl cliché in the episodes "The Water Bending Master" and "The Warriors Of Kyoshi", as while he allows that they have legit points, he's sick of them because they've been done to death.

 Big Brother Worship: Invokes this in "The Top 11 Favorite NC Jokes", as Rob gets about three minutes of gushing for his directing skills.